Eliquis Lawsuit Guide

 The FDA stalled the research for more than nine months when it found that many patient records were falsified or simply disappeared just before the agency’s investigators arrived at the site.
 Documents showed evidence of cover-ups attempting to conceal several errors and misconducts, as well as many instances of improper data manipulation.
 Medical outcomes from at least 300 patients among the 18,000 enrolled in the Shangai trial were omitted, including many cases of death that were missing.
 Eventually, regardless of whether fraud was perpetrated on purpose or not, all this mishandled data skewed the results in favor of Eliquis, inappropriately portraying the newer drug as safer and more effective than its older competitor Warfarin.

-Current status of the Eliquis MDL
+Current Status Of the Eliquis MDL Lawsuits

 The first federal Eliquis lawsuit was filed in June 2015, on behalf of, Donald Bruce Herschel, a 60-years-old man who took the drug to treat his atrial fibrillation.
 After a brief period of treatment, however, the man died because of an unstoppable gastrointestinal bleeding.
 On October 13, 2016, several attorneys filed a motion with the U.S. Judicial Panel on Multidistrict Litigation (JPML) to centralize 34 claims in the Southern District of New York.